ballerina-platform/ballerina-dev-website/learn/guides/running-ballerina-programs-in-the-cloud/function-as-a-service-with-ballerina/azure-functions.md

 ### HTTP Trigger -> Queue Output

-The following Ballerina code gives an example of using an HTTP trigger to invoke the function, a queue output binding to write an entry to a queue, and also an HTTP output binding to respond back to the caller with a message.
+The following Ballerina code gives an example of using an HTTP trigger to invoke the function, a queue output binding to write an entry to a queue, and also an HTTP output binding to respond to the caller with a message.

 First, create a queue to hold the outputs of the function by accessing the storage account that was created alongside the function app in the prerequisites.
 Select **Queues** in the sidebar in the storage accounts.
 Click the *Add queue** button, and enter the same value as the value of the `queueName` property in the below `QueueOutput` annotation.